readyready15728/misc/awakemud-notes.md

 * Jellyfish-resistant boats can be bought in Cape Charles, Tidewater.
 * For the Allen and Associates Johnny Gnomonic run, connect in "A Small Room" on the top floor.
+* Captain Chaos in the Seattle State Park offers work.
+* A vendor in the basement of the Tsuyama mansion north of Seattle State Park sells what appear to be highly valuable magical baubles.
+Indeed there is at least one other vendor there that sells similar items.
+* Frank Horrigan can be found at Mama June's in Norfolk.
+* There is a Matrix terminal on the ground floor of the Evergreen Multiplex which can be used after destroying a swinging door in the way.
+* Tony Bergdorf at the top floor of Homewood Suites in Seattle offers work for less experienced runners.
+* Knight-Errant lifeguards in Virginia have an even better helmet than the samurai helmets mentioned earlier (but they're illegal).
+* The "shady character" can be found on or near Highway 60 in Virginia Beach but it can be tricky.
+* Airships can land at helipads.
+* Marc Andre-Lavoie's tractor run involves a frustrated farmer on the highway in the north part of Tidewater.
+* Marc Andre-Lavoie's pier run really demands milspec armor.
+* Newton, the small time fence's operation is on the eastern side of the highway in the north of Tidewater.
+Newton operates much like the pawn shop in Little Chiba.